YGGverse/YGGbro/README.md

 # YGGbro - proxy presets for modern servers

-This project maintained by community, feel free to share your improvements or new instances!
+Different resources require custom setup to make them properly work in proxy mode.

+This project created to make community maintained registry and keep presets actual with time.

+It allows to simply deploy new server and apply latest updates from repo with just few commands.

 ## Install